naoyam/physis/docs/rose.md

         ./rose-install.sh -g edg4x-rose -b BOOST_INSTALL_DIR

-    where BOOST_INSTALL_DIR points the directory where the Boost library is installed.
-If omitted, the sytem default is used.
-The script automatically download, configure, and compile the ROSE source as suitable for Physis.
+    where BOOST_INSTALL_DIR points to the directory where the Boost library is installed.
+If omitted, the system default is used.
+The script automatically downloads, configures, and compiles the ROSE source as suitable for Physis.
 Just run the script, and the ROSE library will be built under a directory named edg4x-rose/latest.

 ## Manual way